bolee222/web-lab/content/korean/_index.md

 ############################ call to action ###########################
 cta:
   enable: true
-  bg_image: "images/call-to-action-bg.jpg"
+  bg_image: "images/headerbg/office-original.jpg"
-  title: "Are you interested in joining our lab?"
+  title: "Are you interested in **joining** our lab?"
   content: "Read more about what we do and our philosophy of design.
 Judge for yourself The work and results <br> we’ve achieved for other clients, and meet our highly experienced Team who just love to design."
   button:
     enable: true
-    label: "FAQ"
+    label: "&rarr; Frequently Asked Questions"
     link: "about/faq/"

 ############################# Funfacts ###############################
 funfacts: